mcxlorenpabst/types-of-site-intercept/README.md

 # Site Intercept Demo

-This is a small web app to demo site intercept possibilities
+This is a small web app to demo the different types of site intercept - pop up, inline, slide out, and static link